ajsmth/rn-tools/packages/navigation/readme.md

 ### Pushing a screen once

-One tradeoff with imperative methods like `navigation.pushScreen` is that it's possible to push the same screen multiple times.
-In cases where your UI might do this, you can provide a `screenId` option to only push the screen once.
+Provide a `screenId` option to only push the screen once.
 Screen ids are unique across all stacks.

-**Note:** Usually when a screen is pushed multiple times and you intend for it to be pushed once means it should be rendered declaratively rather than pushed.
-This is covered in the Advanced section below.

 ```tsx
 function pushThisScreenOnce() {